Universal Sampling Lower Bounds for Quantum Error Mitigation

 Our first performance measure is the combination of the accuracy of the estimate and the success probability.
 This closely aligns with the operational motivation, where one would like an error mitigation strategy to be able to provide a good estimate for each observable in $\mbO$ and an ideal state in $\mbS$ at a high probability.
 This can be formalized as a condition \bal {\rm Prob}(|\Tr(A\rho)-\hat E_A(\rho)|\leq \delta)\geq 1-\varepsilon,\ \forall \rho\in\mbS,\,\forall A\in\mbO \eal where $\delta$ is the target accuracy and $1-\varepsilon$ is the success probability (see also Fig.~\ref{fig:framework}).

 The problem then is to identify lower bounds on the number $N$ of distorted states needed to achieve this condition as a function of $\delta$ and $\varepsilon$.
 We address this by observing that the trailing process of quantum error mitigation is represented as an application of a quantum channel and thus can never increase the state distinguishability.
 To formulate our result, let us define the observable-dependent distinguishability with respect to a set $\mbO$ of observables as \bal D_\mbO(\rho,\sigma)\coloneqq \max_{A\in\mbO} |\Tr[A(\rho-\sigma)]|. \eal This quantity can be understood as the resolution in distinguishing two quantum states by using the measurements of the observables in $\mbO$.
-We note that when $\mbO=\{ A \,| 0\leq A \leq \mbI\}$, the quantity in \eqref{eq:distinguishability observable dependent} becomes the trace distance $D_{\tr}(\rho,\sigma)=\frac{1}{2}\|\rho-\sigma\|_1$~\cite{Nielsen2011quantum}.
+We note that when $\mbO=\{ A \,| 0\leq A \leq \mbI\}$ \footnote{Here, we consider the standard matrix inequality with respect to the positive semidefinite cone, i.e., $M_1\leq M_2$ for two matrices $M_1$ and $M_2$ means that the matrix $M_2-M_1$ is positive semidefinite.}, the quantity in \eqref{eq:distinguishability observable dependent} becomes the trace distance $D_{\tr}(\rho,\sigma)=\frac{1}{2}\|\rho-\sigma\|_1$~\cite{Nielsen2011quantum}.